Huaqiao University: Courses

 Since 1997, the university has enrolled a total of 216 postgraduates from Macau, who pursued such fields as economy, enterprise management, computer science and philosophy.
-The university has also offered Master's degrees to a total of 30 students from Macau in 2002.
+The university has also offered master's degrees to a total of 30 students from Macau in 2002.

 Rankings

-In 2020, Academic Ranking of World Universities ranked Huaqiao university within the 901-1000 band globally.
+In 2020, the Academic Ranking of World Universities ranked Huaqiao University within the 901-1000 band globally.